Customise Consent Preferences

 Apply their knowledge of the human brain to make better choices by utilizing these social-emotional strategies:

-1. Brain Anatomy & Physiology to understand the roles and interactions between the amygdala and pre-frontal cortex in the human brain
+1. Understand Brain Anatomy & Physiology to learn the roles and interactions between the amygdala and pre-frontal cortex in the human brain

-2. Inhale-Calm Down-Adapt-Now Try (ICAN) to reset after a setback
+2. Apply Inhale-Calm Down-Adapt-Now Try (i-Can!) to reset after a setback

-3. Amygdala Calming Actions (ACA) & Amygdala Calming Thoughts (ACT) to overcome obstacles
+3. Use Amygdala Calming Actions (ACA) & Amygdala Calming Thoughts (ACT) to overcome obstacles

 STEM Objectives